ZeroGravitasIndeed/zg_swtor_tools/README.md

 # ZeroGravitas' SWTOR Tools.

 This Blender Add-on provides with a miscellanea of tools to use on **Star Wars: The Old Republic**'s game assets.
 It will grow on features as new ones happen to occur to me 😛.
-Quality of code is… petrifying.
+Quality of code-wise, "this is not a place of honor".
 Still, it works, kindasorta.

 * [Installation.](#installation)
 * [Materials Tools:](#swtor-materials-tools)